dogoncouch/siemstress/README.md

 A very basic Security Information and Event Management system (SIEM)

 ## Description
-siemstress is a CLI tool to parse syslog lines from standard input into an SQL database, and query the data.
+siemstress is a CLI tool to parse syslog lines from standard input into an SQL database.
+Siemquery is a CLI tool to query the data.

 ## Installing
 Requirements: git, python-setuptools, python-mysqldb, logdissect (>=2.0)